matthewjmiller/mattmiller/CV.md

 ### M.A.
 (Research) English

-Saint Louis University, May 2012
+Saint Louis University, May 2012, with distinction

 Thesis: *Gift Exchange in Early English Drama: Rhetoric and Sacrament.*

 ### B.A.
 English and Religion

-Oklahoma Christian University, December 2009
+Oklahoma Christian University, December 2009, *summa cum laude*

 ### A.A.
 English

-York College, Nebraska, May 2007
+York College, Nebraska, May 2007, with highest honors

 ## Other Relevant Experience

+Content Marketing and Research Consultant, 2010-present.

 Research Strategist + Technical Writer, MarketPlace, the Food Marketing Agency, 2014-2018.

-Freelance content marketing consultant, 2010-present.

 ## Areas of Interest